IndigoVision

+History

 Originally developing generic Internet Protocol video technology under the VideoBridge brand, it later specialised in the video surveillance market.
 In 2000, it was floated as a public limited company on the London Stock Exchange.

 More recently, it has focused on large-scale IP video security systems.
 Products include Video Management Software, IP cameras and Network Video Recorders.
-Notable installations include EuroTunnel, Amsterdam Airport Schiphol, Indira Gandhi International Airport Terminal 3 and the Canada–US border.
+Notable installations include: EuroTunnel, Amsterdam Airport Schiphol, Indira Gandhi International Airport Terminal 3 and the Canada–US border.

 As of 2014, IndigoVision has sales and support staff across 30 countries.
 It provides support from 15 regional centers including New Jersey, São Paulo, Singapore, Dubai, London and Edinburgh, with training facilities, demo suites and local stocking.
 It partners with approximately 500 trained system integrators to provide local installation and service to end users all over the world.

 In March 2020, Motorola Solutions announced that it would acquire the company for £30.4 million.
 The acquisition was completed in June 2020.